thriveweb/deking-new/content/posts/2018-10-26-how-to-get-a-building-permit-for-a-deck-in-queensland.md

 We can look after every stage of the process for you: from planning, design, approvals and building.

-David has over 12 years’ experience building stunning wooden decks and his top priority is customer satisfaction.
+David has many years of experience (since 2003) building stunning wooden decks and his top priority is customer satisfaction.
 [Contact David at DeKing Decks](https://www.dekingdecks.com.au/contact/) today and experience the DeKing difference.

 **Deking Decks Service Areas:**